v1RRY/IGSGuide/README.md

 For now, thats all!

-I will research the server and it's abilities more on now but still this guide may not get something majoringly new because thats based off 2.0 version of ZIGS.. beta :3
+I will research the server and it's abilities more on now but still this guide may not get something majorly new because thats based off 2.0 version of ZIGS.. beta :3

 ## With that, how does ZIGS work in super simple words?